AtomicArchives/Atomic-Archives/README.md

-# Atomic-Archive
+# Atomic-Archives
-archiving atomic cuz why not

-if its a thing someone drop atomic v2 in my dms (alosh#5574)

-by alosh 😊
+Want to download atomic but atomic shut down? well no worries!

+Atomic Archives are archived files of atomic before it shut down all of these versions of atomic were archived by alosh make sure to support them :)